-While the proximity to the moon is a problem for the one orbital period width cell, it actually benefits a semi-global approach as the synodic period is extremely long, and the streamlines collide almost instantly, leading to very rapid damping of the forced eccentricity.
-As a result, the simulation cell need only be azimuthally long enough to cover the shear of 20 orbits in order to see most of the dynamics that one is interested in.
+Due to the proximity of the moon in the Keeler gap, the synodic period is extremely long, and the streamlines collide almost instantly, leading to very rapid damping of the forced eccentricity.
+As a result, the simulation cell need only be azimuthally long enough to cover the shear of 20 orbits in order to see the dynamics that one is interested in.